wtsi-hgi/shepherd/README.md

     -C  --configuration=DIR|FILE  Path to shepherd configuration  [~/.shepherd]

-The `shepherd` configuration can either be a directory, from which all YAML files will be read, or a specific YAML file.
+The `shepherd` configuration can either be a directory, from which all YAML files (i.e., with extension `.yml` or `.yaml`) will be read, or a specific YAML file.
 This argument can be specified multiple times, where latter configuration will override any that has been previously consumed.
 (No precedence action is defined in the case of a tie.)

 **Note** It is important that all configuration files are available, at the same path, on all the nodes of your distributed environment that